20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Use Smart Storage Baskets for Organized Charm

-13. Balance Industrial Elements with Smart Functionality
+13. Balance Industrial Touches with Smart Functionality

 Farmhouse kitchen with a wooden island, distressed black metal bar stools, and industrial cage pendant lights.